Conditional Generative Models for Learning Stochastic Processes: Generative Models

 where $\ket{i}$ is the binary string of the integer $i$, which represents the event of being to the left or right of the $i$ number with probability $p_{i}$.
 Observe that, in practice, this quantum state is usually an approximated discretized distribution of a continuous distribution.

-It has been shown that directly loading arbitrary states into a quantum system requires a $\mathcal{O}(2^n)$ number of gates \cite{plesch2011quantum, sanders2019black, herbert2021problem}.
-However, there is potential to derive a quantum subprocess to load in arbitrary states that reduces the number of gates to size $\mathcal{O}(\mbox{poly}(n))$ by reducing many of the controlled gates in a general circuit \cite{Zoufal_2019}.
+It has been shown that directly loading arbitrary states into a quantum system requires a number of gates with time complexity of $\mathcal{O}(2^n)$ \cite{plesch2011quantum, sanders2019black, herbert2021problem}.
+However, there have been advancements, such as Gonzalez-Conde et al.\cite{gonzalez2023quantum} who made an improvement to the Grover-Rudolph algorithm, decreasing the number of gates to $\mathcal{O}(2^{k_0(\epsilon)})$, where $\epsilon$ is the infidelity respect to the exact state and the parameter $k_0(\epsilon)$ asymptotically independent of $n$.

+There is potential to derive a quantum subprocess to load in arbitrary states that reduces the number of gates to size $\mathcal{O}(\mbox{poly}(n))$ by reducing many of the controlled gates in a general circuit \cite{Zoufal_2019}.

 This subprocess is typically a qGAN.
 In general, the deep neural network structure of a classical generator is replaced with a parameterized quantum circuit in such a manner as to reduce the amount of data records to train a robust statistical model that mimics the unknown distribution more accurately and with less training time; see Figure \ref{fig:qGAN} for a high-level structure for training.
 These distributions, as noted above, create the desired quantum state.
 A high-level depiction of the general structure of a qGAN is shown in Figure \ref{fig:qGAN}.